 Because experience is the best teacher, students are encouraged to think of school as a “job,” and as such, behave in a manner consistent with work.
-Public displays of affection or aggression, excessive foul language, and harassment of any sort are offensive and unwelcome in the work environment and equally here.
-New students are awarded 150 points as their “credit score” upon entry to Lawton Academy.
+New students are awarded points as their “credit score” upon entry to Lawton Academy.
 Points are earned when the student exercises leadership behavior and exceptional choices.
 Points are deducted for poor choices (forgetting materials for class is a 3 pt. deduction, for example).
-Credit scores continue throughout secondary school, making it possible to get into the 800s in upper high school.
-Gold and platinum privilege cards are given at certain point levels, and (after the first semester) restriction of activities are imposed for credit scores below 200.
+Credit scores continue throughout secondary school, making it possible to get into the 1000s in upper high school.
+Gold and privilege cards are given at certain point levels, and restriction of activities are imposed for credit scores dropping below the original amount given.
 After all, we are developing leaders here.
-To drop below 200 requires repeated bad choices… not a very marketable trait.
+To drop below what was given requires repeated bad choices… not a very marketable trait.

-Continuing the “school-as-a-job” theme, students are divided into four “companies.”
-These companies have a CEO and complete activities as silly as lip sync battles and as important as blood drives and Relay for Life.
-Companies compete in team-building activities for group points, and the winning team of the quarter gets lunch out on Mrs. Smith’s bill.
+Continuing the “school-as-a-job” theme, students are divided into four “companies,” each with a CEO.
+These companies compete in team-building activities for group points, including group challenges, team-building activities, and philanthropic opportunities.
+We call the companies “houses,” and each house brands itself at the beginning of the year.
+Each house is also responsible for one news broadcast a month.
+The winning team of the quarter gets lunch out on Mrs. Smith’s bill.

 With all of this “real world” training, it would seem that the fun of being a kid is lost.
 Nothing could be further from the truth at Lawton Academy.
 We work hard, but we play hard, too.
 Besides the normal holiday parties and occasional field trip, we have lock-ins and trips to Six Flags and honor society trips out of state and dances and all sorts of fantastic outings.
 We build recreation into our schedule as well.
 Students have a twenty-minute recess mid-morning, and the core subjects are all completed Monday – Thursday so that Friday can be more activities-oriented.
 Just the nature of the day makes it a really fun weekday.
 We have no uniforms, and actually encourage students to be creative in their dress and hair fashions… within reason, of course (i.e., we don’t want to see body parts we shouldn’t be seeing; no wearing slogans with illegal substances, bad language, or harmful slogans, etc.).